Lupe Pure Cordless Review

 • Pet litter: 100%

-Surprisingly, Lupe did its best on mid-pile carpet with 100% scores on all four tests.
-Please note I used the max setting when cleaning coffee grounds after the few initial passes, which is why it picked up 100%.
+Surprisingly, Lupe performed its best on mid-pile carpet, achieving 100% scores on all four tests.
+Please note that I used the maximum setting when cleaning coffee grounds after the initial few passes, which is why it picked up 100%.

 Deep cleaning test

-Next, we’ll look at the deep cleaning results where I rubbed 100 grams of sand on mid-pile carpet.
-I did several tests with the power at max and middle to see how much it picks up.
+Next, we’ll examine the deep cleaning results, where I applied 100 grams of sand to a mid-pile carpet.
+I conducted several tests with the power at maximum and middle settings to determine how much it picks up.

-In the max setting, Lupe picked up an average of 99.8% and 92.8% in the middle setting.
+In the maximum setting, Lupe achieved an average of 99.8% and 92.8% in the middle setting.

-It’s much better than the Shark ION P50 with a similar brush set up by more than 20% (70.2%), even in the middle setting.
+It’s significantly better than the Shark ION P50, which has a similar brush setup, by more than 20% (70.2%), even in the middle setting.

 How Noisy is Lupe Pure?